ACT III

 SCENE ii

-Agrippa and Enobarbus mention recent events and Octavia’s sorrow at leaving Rome with Anthony, and they try to outdo each other in praising the other’s superior: Caesar and Antony.
-Lepidus, to Enobarbus, is the beetle between two “shards” (wing-cases) (III.ii.20) — that is, Caesar and Anthony are two glorious wings, and Lepidus is the insect in the middle.
+Agrippa and Enobarbus mention recent events and Octavia’s sorrow at leaving Rome with Anthony, and they try to outdo each other in praising the other’s superior: Caesar and Anthony.
+Lepidus, to Enobarbus, is the beetle between two “shards” (wing-cases) (III.ii.20) — that is, Caesar and Anthony are two glorious wings, and Lepidus is the insect — probably a dung-beetle as mentioned elsewhere by Plutarch — in the middle.

 SCENE iii